matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

 ## Why the toast popover is unreachable

-While top layer allows beating out standard stacking contexts, items that exist within the top layer create their own layering order.
+While top layer allows beating out standard stacking contexts, items that exist within the top layer are still affected by layering order.
 The most recently added top layer item appears over previous top layer items.
 This is why the toast was visually appearing over the dialog’s backdrop.

 So if the popover is _visually_ available, why is it unreachable via keyboard or a screen reader’s virtual cursor?